microsoft/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-microsoft-foundry/docs/core-labs/6-deployment/60-deployment.md

 - Proper monitoring and observability are essential for production agent reliability
 - Authentication, rate limiting, and content safety should be configured before production launch
 - The developer tier enables rapid iteration while enterprise deployment provides full production capabilities

+---

+!!! note "Next Step"
+    Deployment steps complete?
+Close the notebook and proceed to teardown or further optimization labs.